 When viewing occupants as people in either Pathfinder or Pathfinder Results, occupants and vehicles are represented by a 3D avatar.
 Avatars are chosen in either the Edit Profiles dialog (see Section 5.1) or the Edit Vehicle Shapes dialog (see Section 5.2).
 While Pathfinder ships with many avatars, they might not cover all modeling scenarios.
 Custom avatars can be imported into Pathfinder to meet additional requirements.

 4.5.1.
 Custom Avatar Requirements

-The following file formats are supported for importing custom avatars:
+The following file formats are supported for importing custom avatars, listed in order of preference with the most preferred first:

 Occupant Avatars